 One aspect of most movies is that they serve as allegories, in much the same way as do myths, jokes, fables, or dreams which can all be utilized in therapy.
 The cognitive effect of cinema therapy can be best explained through the most recent theories of learning and creativity, which suggest that we have seven “intelligences.”
 The more of these intelligences we access, the faster we learn because they employ different methods of information processing.
 Watching movies can engage all seven of them: the logical (plot), the linguistic (dialogs), the visual-spatial (pictures, colors, symbols), the musical (sounds and music), the interpersonal (storytelling), the kinesthetic (moving), and the intra-psychic (inner guidance).

 Mythic stories explain the purpose and place of humans in the grand design.
 Many films contain a mythical message that reminds us of our virtue and our authentic self.
-At Paradigm Malibu, we find that “mining the gold” in movies requires that teens uncover their finest, hidden attributes by understanding how they project these virtues on to film heroes and heroines.
+At Paradigm Treatment, we find that “mining the gold” in movies requires that teens uncover their finest, hidden attributes by understanding how they project these virtues on to film heroes and heroines.
 Identifying with a character can help us to develop inner strength as we recall forgotten inner resources and become aware of the right opportunity for those resources to be applied.
 In doing so, cinema therapy allows teens to move toward new perspectives or behaviors as well as healing and integration of the total self.
 Learn more here!

 There is overwhelming evidence to suggest that, writing therapy is profoundly impactful for introverted youth and is especially helpful in treating grief, trauma, depression and addiction.
-At Paradigm Malibu, we utilize this modality in conjunction with narrative therapy.
+At Paradigm Treatment, we utilize this modality in conjunction with narrative therapy.

 Writing therapy involves the use of the act of writing and processing the written word as therapy.
 Opportunities for the use of Impulse Writing, Metaphor exercises and Writing/Listening activities assist teens in identifying and expressing a variety of thoughts and feelings that aid in effective teen treatment.
 The writing of stories, poetry, prose or journaling may be done on an individual basis or in a group setting.